 The Roger Bacon Academy was founded in 1999, by Mr. Baker Mitchell.
 He had a mission of opening charter schools that provided the highest quality educational experience emphasizing safety, character, and scholarship.

 After applying for a charter from the state of North Carolina, he and Superintendent Mark Cramer started the first school with only 53 students in kindergarten through second grade.
-Now, campuses in the organization begin in kindergarten and continue to the eighth grade with a student population of over 1,400 students!
+Now, the family of schools serves grades K-8 and has four campuses with a student population of over 2,000 students!

 1996 – Charter Schools granted in North Carolina.
 The Combined Text of House Bill 955 ratified on June 21, 1996.